59Pines/slack-mcp-integration/README.md

 ## Configuration

-After installation, configure Claude Desktop with your user token:
+After installation, configure Cursor with your user token:

 ```json
 {